 Let me introduce you to my favorite almond butter recipe.
 It’s amazingly easy and I hope you give it a try.

 Several months ago, while shopping in Trader Joe’s, I noticed the shelf where the pre-made almond butter jars were kept was decidedly empty.
-I overheard am employee telling a customer that there was shortage on the almond butter.
+I overheard am employee telling a customer that there was shortage of supply for almond butter.
 Hmmmm.. what’s a girl to do?
 So, I immediately walked to the area where the nuts were kept and picked up a few bags of almonds, one roasted and one raw.
 In this case, I decided to use my noodle (a.k.a. brain) and come up with a solution.
-Yes, I know, I could have simply gone to another store and found it (almond butter), but, alas, where is the adventure in that?
-In the end, my adventure yielded me a new and fav recipe for my collection.
+Yes, I know, I could have simply gone to another store and found another pre-made, ready to go, almond butter, but, alas, where is the adventure in that?
+Since, I love creating and testing recipes, I considered this a new challenge.
+Plus, another store, more parking…you know how it goes.
+In the end, my challenge yielded me a new and fav recipe for my collection.
 Score!

 I tried making almond butter with both raw and roasted nuts.
 Gosh, it’s so easy, you will love this!
 I ended up liking the almond butter using roasted nuts much better and here is why:

 1. Blends up much faster (about 8 minutes compared to 20 plus minutes)